How much is too much and who decides?

 OVER TO YOU

 What works in your family regarding screen time?
 Any horror stories to share?
 How much time is enough or too much?
 What are the upsides of screen time for you?
 For your child?
-Leave a comment below or come on over to the Facebook group and join in.
+Leave a comment below and share your parental wisdom.

 PS: PASS IT ON